cxo05/BIBO_Bot/README.md

-# HA_Bot
+# BIBO_Bot
-HA Tracking and other functionalities using Telegram
+BIBO Tracking and other functionalities using Telegram

-HA_Bot uses [node.js](https://nodejs.org/en/) for the backend logic and [SQLite](https://www.sqlite.org/index.html) for the database.
+BIBO_Bot uses [node.js](https://nodejs.org/en/) for the backend logic and [SQLite](https://www.sqlite.org/index.html) for the database.
 We may improve the database when required.
 # Development

 Requirements :